UBC-Solar/Simulation/simulation/library/COMPILING_HOWTO.md

-# Compiling binaries for your OS
+# Compiling libraries for your OS

+This document describes how to manually compile Go libraries.
+You should attempt to build automatically with `build.py` script first.

 ## Guidelines
 To achieve a significant performance improvement, Simulation uses